 - Press down on the belt in the middle of the clutches with one finger.
 Do not push too hard, as it will just cause the sheaves to slide apart.
 According to the user manual, you should “push down on the drive belt until it is lightly tensioned.”

 - Measure the belt deflection as the distance between the ruler and the belt.
 Your owner’s manual should tell you the correct belt deflection on your bike.
-The belt deflection should typically be in the range of ⅞” to 1 ¼”.
+The belt deflection should typically be between ⅞” to 1 ¼”.

 How to measure belt deflection using a scale (better accuracy):